-&lt;sup>4 Farming activities also occur on agricultural land that is not in the ALR, and land in the ALR may not be actively farmed.
+3 Farming activities also occur on agricultural land that is not in the ALR, and land in the ALR may not be actively farmed.

-Further, the rate of decrease has slowed in recent years, with only 2.4 hectares of ARL land lost in 2016.
+Further, the rate of decrease has slowed in recent years, with only 5.5 hectares of ALR land lost in 2016, of that 4.2 hectares is noted as a mapping error.